kylpo/react-playbook/deep-dives/wip-cloneElement.md

 </Cloning_>
 ```

-To be a good cloning citizen, be sure to pass props through that are not related to yours.
+To be a good cloning citizen, be sure to pass props through that are not related to yours!
 In the above example, `Cloning2_` should pass `Cloning_`'s props to `Div`, as well as its own.

 ## References
-- Props to the current official [docs](https://facebook.github.io/react/docs/components-and-props.html), which explain all of this nicely.
+Props to the current official [docs](https://facebook.github.io/react/docs/components-and-props.html), which explain all of this nicely.
 I just needed more examples to solidify everything.

 ---